Danielzx/hello/README.md

 # Iniciando no GitHub
-Repositrio para a Agenda Acadêmica
+Repositório para a Agenda Acadêmica